Board of Directors

 Executive Director

-Jerry Baik is currently an Assistant City Attorney and joined the Los Angeles City Attorney’s Office in 1994 as a Deputy City Attorney assigned to Criminal Division.
+Jerry Baik is a retired Assistant City Attorney.
+He joined the Los Angeles City Attorney’s Office in 1994 as a Deputy City Attorney assigned to Criminal Division.
 In July 2012, he voluntarily transferred in-house to the Civil Litigation Section with the Los Angeles Department of Water and Power.
 Previously, he founded and supervised the first-ever Identity Theft and Fraud Unit for the Los Angeles City Attorney’s Office.
 His Unit’s cases were featured on Good Morning America, NY Times, USA Today, Washington Post, Los Angeles Times, Huffington Post, local TV news stations, other national news circulations, and People magazine.
 For his work, he received awards from the U.S. Homeland Security-Office of the Inspector General (OIG), U.S. Social Security Administration-OIG, U.S. Food Drug Administration, and International AntiCounterfeiting Coalition.
 He was a national speaker on identity theft and white-collar fraud.
 Mr. Baik was previously an Assistant Supervising Deputy City Attorney for Central Trials Section, largest criminal branch for the Office.
 He supervised 45 prosecutors and 30 support staff members.
 In 2005, he won the City of Los Angeles Quality and Productivity Award.
 He was the past President of the Asian Pacific City Attorney’s Association, Regional Vice-President (SOCAL) for the National Asian Pacific Islander Prosecutors Association, board member of the Korean American Bar Association (SOCAL), and board member of the Asian Pacific Women’s Center (domestic violence organization).
 He was the founder and first President for the Korean Prosecutors Association, and founder and first Chair of the KPA Justice Foundation.
 In addition, he was a board member of Little Tokyo Towers (Senior low-income housing in Little Tokyo).

 John Chang